Fungus Gnats in Coleus Soil

 Symptoms

-- small flies weaving low over the pot between the stems
+- small flies weaving low over the pot between the stems, most noticeable when the plant is disturbed

-- gnats bursting upward when the container is bumped or watered
+- gnats bursting upward suddenly when the container is bumped, moved, or watered

-- pale thread-like larvae in the damp surface soil beneath the leaves
+- pale, thread-like larvae visible in the damp surface soil when the top layer is gently disturbed

-- gnats collecting at a nearby window through the day
+- gnats collecting at a nearby window through the day, drawn to the light

 Causes